 Combining baking soda and vinegar is a classic science experiment that is a guaranteed crowd pleaser every single time.
 But mix the two ingredients in a sealed plastic baggie and the excitement goes through the roof!

-The exploding baggie science trick is sure to knock kids’ socks right off.
-It’s the perfect addition to our Super Cool Science Kit!
+The exploding baggie science trick is sure to knock kids’ socks off.

 This activity can be a bit messy, so we chose to do it outside.
 Before heading off to the park, we gathered a few simple supplies: